GabrielSlima/blog/articles/clean-code-unit-tests.md

     <h4>Refact</h4>
     <p>
         Once the the test is satisfied and passing, it's time to refact the production and the test case so that only the necessary code is present.
-        Remove duplicated code, maybe, break the function in one more layer.
+        Remove duplicated code or break the production function in different layers maybe   .
     </p>
     <h4>Translating requirements into test cases</h4>
     <h5>How do I know what to wirte in a unit test if I don't know what the production code is supposed to do?</h5>
     <p>
         That's where the requirements comes.
-To know what to expect, of course need to have a little bit of experience writing code.
+To know what to expect, you need to have a little bit of experience writing code, of course.
         Maybe you have worked in side projects or something.
 If not, first focus on knowing how to write code, then worry about testing them and then you worry about how to write the production code along with the test cases.
     </p>